aidrisedai/QuranReciterRepeat/tasks.md

 - [ ] **UHW-16: Offline Playback (With Online Fallback)**
   - If not cached → fetch online; if offline → error message.
   - **Proof**: Demo video in airplane mode.

+  Implemented: per-item skip with toast + logs when offline; upfront warning when zero cached in a selection; no playback stalls.

 ---